kedanco/100-days-kallaway-log/README.md

 **Today's Progress**: Added css animation to portfolio page, added viewcounter on RoR webpage!

-Thoughts: When we had the assignment to add a viewcounter into our webpage, we genuinely didn't know where to start.
+**Thoughts**: When we had the assignment to add a viewcounter into our webpage, we genuinely didn't know where to start.
 It was fiddling around and trying out different things (I ended up creating methods inside the Viewcounter class).
 After one of us got it, I finally managed to complete it with some referencing & asking questions.

 This is probably why the Rails MVC diagram is so important - it allows us to understand where to put our code :)
 It genuinely felt good when I start to understand what I'm doing & the code works.
 Here's to more epiphany on this journey!